Aakouame/Irc_Server/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.
 Make sure to follow the existing code style and guidelines.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to modify, distribute, and use the code for personal or commercial purposes.

 ## Acknowledgments

 This project was inspired by the IRC protocol specifications and aims to provide a basic IRC server implementation for educational purposes.